fdo-rs/ansible.community.fdo/examples/README.md

 # Preparation

-You need to install Ansible and the `community.fdo` collection.
+You need to install Ansible and its `community.fdo` & `ansible.posix` collections.

 # Examples